prayagnshah/Sound-Extraction/README.md

 1. Make code more robust that if there are unused files in the directory then also code keeps on running and does not stop.

-2. Want to make sure that if we use increment of 3 minutes then it should not span to less than 3 minutes or greater than 3 minutes.
+2. Want to make sure that if we use increment of 3 minutes then it should give us exactly 3 minutes of audio file instead of adding 6 seconds or 1 seconds in the code.